Frequently Asked Questions

 - Legal Studies (Pre-Law)

 See the COSSAC for information on minor and certificate options.

-Who can I meet with to discuss my probation or disqualification status?
+Who can I meet with to discuss my probation status?

-Student are placed on academic probation, a type of academic warning, if their campus or cumulative GPA falls below a 2.0 but is above the academic disqualification GPA.
+Students are placed on academic probation if their campus or cumulative GPA falls below a 2.0.
 Students remain on academic probation until both overall and campus GPAs are 2.0 or above.

 Where should I go to make sure I am on track to graduate?